Make Every Celtic Wedding Detail Special.

 Dressing the Ring-bearer and Flower Girl

 Kilts are available for small kids and young adults, so your ring bearer can be outfitted like your groomsmen.
 Sporrans also come in miniature sizes for the wee lads.
-For the flower girls, consider using a half-length tartan sash NEED PRODUCT!.
+For the flower girls, consider using a half-length tartan sash.
 It’s easy to attach to any wedding dress you have selected for them.

 Things for Members of the Wedding Party to Wear